conoro/hugo.conoroneill.com/content/post/how-to-find-about-problems-like-the-water-situation-in-bandon.md

----
++++
-title: "How to find about problems like the water situation in Bandon"
+title = "How to find about problems like the water situation in Bandon" slug = "how-to-find-about-problems-like-the-water-situation-in-bandon" date = "2007-06-03T07:50:23+00:00" id = 571 comment = false
-slug: "how-to-find-about-problems-like-the-water-situation-in-bandon"
-date: "2007-06-03T07:50:23+00:00"
-tags:
-id: 571
-comment: false
----
++++

 We lost water around 2am Saturday and it returned dark brown at around 2pm.
 Does anyone know what the back story is and whether the water is safe to drink?